UVADS/workflow-orchestration/README.md

 - . . .

 Jobs can be standalone scripts, containerized processes with all dependencies bundled, they can be HPC (SLURM) or Kubernetes jobs, or compiled executables.

+Most jobs require input of some kind, parameters or options configured for their operation, and some details for what to output, and where that should go.

+- Input file name / path
+- Keys / Tokens / Certificates
+- Input parameters (`env` vars, configuration files, etc.)
+- Output parameters (path, output format, etc.)
+- Runtime constraints

+## Loose Coupling

 The best approach to an effective workflow is that each step is independent of the others, can be debugged or scaled independently from other jobs, and that the developer preserve "loose coupling" between them.
 Which is to say that you do not introduce a tight logic from one step to another.

-## Loose Coupling

 If Process A runs and then forces its output directly to Process B, it is possible that Process B is still busy with another job, or that it has errors, or otherwise unavailable.